area9innovation/fast/mini/readme.md

 read and parsed.

 TODO:
-- Re-do the file interface so that we can have a Forth program to run after reading a file
+- Set up file dependency tracking, so we do not have to re-evaluate files that are not changed

 ## Mini Forth